SlayterDev/LilChip3000/README.md

 # LilChip3000
 LilChip3000 is a C based virtual machine.
 It is currently very limited and uses a custom instruction set.
-It has 6 general purpose registers as well as the instrustion pointer and stack pointer registers.
+It has 6 general purpose registers as well as 3 scratch registers, the instrustion pointer, stack pointer register, and the link register.
 The "compiler" is written in python.
 It takes the assembly like syntax of the source code and translates the instructions and registers into their corresponding integers.

 ### Example
 The virtual machine uses an assembly like syntax (non case sensitive) to write programs: